Top Software License Management Software in 2026: Compared and Ranked

 What to know

 Virima starts at roughly $15,000/year, which puts it above SLM-only point tools.
-You’re paying for the broader ITAM platform — discovery, CMDB, service mapping, and ViVID — not a license tracker alone.
+You’re paying for the broader ITAM platform, including discovery, CMDB, service mapping, and ViVID™, not a license tracker alone.
 The learning curve is steeper if you want to take full advantage of dependency mapping.
-But for teams that want license management connected to asset intelligence rather than siloed in a spreadsheet replacement, that’s the point.
+For teams that want software license management tied to asset intelligence rather than isolated in a spreadsheet replacement, that trade-off is the point.

-Virima integrates bi-directionally with ServiceNow, Jira Service Management, and Ivanti, so it slots into existing ITSM workflows without replacing them.
+Virima integrates bi-directionally with ServiceNow, Jira Service Management, Ivanti, Halo, Xurrent, Hornbill, and TeamDynamix, so it slots into existing ITSM workflows without replacing them.

-Choose Virima if: you want license tracking as part of a unified ITAM strategy, with discovery, CMDB, and service dependency visibility in one platform — so reclamation decisions are based on what a license supports, not just whether it’s installed.
+Choose Virima if: you want software license management as part of a unified ITAM strategy, with discovery, CMDB, and service dependency visibility in one platform, so reclamation decisions are based on what a license supports, not just whether it’s installed.

 2. ManageEngine AssetExplorer: mid-market ITAM with license tracking